Swithord/langrankplus/readme.md

 LangRankPlus implements source-language selection methods for cross-lingual transfer.

-Given a target language and a set of candidate source languages, the task is to rank sources using language-distance features and select a good transfer source.
+Given a target language and candidate source languages, the goal is to rank sources using language-distance features and select a good transfer source.

-Each row in the input CSV corresponds to one pair:
+Each input row corresponds to:

 ```text
 (target language, source language)